 For participants in the control condition, we also ran independent samples t-test on the likelihood of donating which compared answers from the high distress condition with that in the low distress condition.

-Study 6

-Mediation analyses were reported in the target’s Study 6, yet given the correlational nature of the analyses, involving many variables, we consider this secondary and exploratory.
-We conducted a bootstrap moderated mediation analysis (Hayes et al., 2011; R PROCESS, Model 8) for Study 6 replication to try and mirror the target article’s analysis.
-In the model, expected benefit was the independent variable, moral character was the dependent variable, benefit type was the moderator and authentic prosocial motivation was the mediator.

 Extensions: Two-way ANOVAs

-To analyze our extensions, we also conducted two-way ANOVAs (2 × 3) to assess the effect of distress level and chosen action on authentic prosocial motivation, self-focus, other-focus, and emotion benefits motivation (2 × 2; only applicable to the donate and cash conditions).
+To analyze our extensions, we also conducted two-way ANOVAs (2 × 3) to assess the effect of distress level and chosen action on authentic prosocial motivation, self-focus, other-focus, and emotion benefits motivation.
 Similarly, in Study 6 we ran two-way ANOVAs (2 × 3) to examine the effect of expected benefit and benefit type on self-focus and other-focus.
+The alpha value is set to .005 for all the extensions.

 Order effects